Archil Gelovani: Military career

 As a military technician of 1st rank, he began his activities with the Black Sea Fleet and got soon appointed to chief engineer for constructions.
 The Great Patriotic War found him quickly when he led a small task force of engineers to construct several artillery positions and place artillery batteries on them under heaviest enemy shelling and impossible conditions.
 The 152 mm guns would play a great role during the Battle of Perekop which was part of the Crimean Offensive.
 For completing this mission Gelovani received his first and personally most memorable award, the Order of the Red Star.
 Many more would follow.

-In the postwar years, Archil Gelovani's work was accociated mainly to Reconstruction, particularly coastal areas of the Black Sea.
+In the postwar years, Archil Gelovani's work was associated mainly to Reconstruction, particularly coastal areas of the Black Sea.
 Thus in 1953 he was appointed Chief of Military Infrastructure in the port city of Sevastopol, which was heavily damaged during the war.
 The reconstruction of Sevastopol was given high importance as it would serve as the main base of the Black Fleet and was strictly observed by Moscow.
 Due to his huge success and numerous other efforts in the area, Gelovani would be later granted the title of 'Honorary Citizen and Hero of Sevastopol' in 1976.
 One of Sevastopols streets was also named after him.

 From 1956 to 1959 Gelovani performed construction works while being second in command of the Black Sea Fleet.
 Later on the same year, he got appointed to deputy commander of the Soviet Navy Construction Buro with the rank of Major-General.

 The success of military builder Archil Gelovani evaluated which made him receive a position as Chief Engineer of the Strategic Missile Troops.
 It was then in 1962, when a new branch in the armed forces celebrated its second year.
 The Engineering forces had to complete a gigant task which was to build missile systems and launchers in time and quickly put them on alert.
 In 1968 Gelovani received the Lenin Prize for the development and implementation of special military facilities.
 A few years later he would also receive the State Prize in accordance to the successful emplacement and in time readiness of all strategic missiles.

-In 1974 the prince was appointed to Deputy Minister of Defence for Construction and Quartering of Troops.
+In 1974 he was appointed to Deputy Minister of Defence for Construction and Quartering of Troops.
 A huge map in his office covered symbols of construction projects.
-In 1977 for serving as engineer, organizer and guide for the construction of countless military and also civilian infrastructure, Colonel General Archil V Gelovani was awarded the title Chief Marshal of Engineering Troops.
+In 1977 for serving as engineer, organizer and guide for the construction of countless military and also civilian infrastructure, Colonel General Archil V Gelovani was awarded the title Marshal of Engineering Troops.

 Death

-As a result of an unknown disease, Marshal Prince Archil Gelovali died on August 19, 1978, in Moscow.
+As a result of an unknown disease, Marshal Archil Gelovali died on August 19, 1978, in Moscow.
 In the hospital he gave a short interview to one of the military magazines:

 He was buried in the Novodevichy Cemetery in Moscow.